diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 To finish, let's create a Lambda function that will generate temporary keys (valid for 1 hour) to connect to the IoT service.
 We are going to use the Serverless Framework to help here.
 If you don't know how to use it, you can take a look [here](https://zanon.io/posts/building-serverless-websites-on-aws-tutorial) for another tutorial that I've created.

 The **serverless.yml** must add Lambda permissions for `iot:DescribeEndpoint` (find your account endpoint) and `sts:AssumeRole` (create temporary keys).
-I'm using simple IAM credentials, but you could modify the code to create credentials using Cognito or OpenID.
+I'm using simple IAM credentials, but you could modify the code to create credentials using Cognito.

 ``` xml
 service: serverless-notifications